First-Time Visitors

 What is an algorithm?
 According to Wikipedia, an algorithm is “a self-contained step-by-step set of operations to be performed.
 Algorithms perform calculation, data processing, and/or automated reasoning tasks.”

-For our purposes, simply put, the algorithms we’ll discuss are those that decide what information we see online.
-And more specifically, how those algorithms shape our perceptions and attitudes of what we see online.
+For our purposes, simply put, the algorithms we’ll discuss are those that decide what information we see online and more specifically, how those algorithms shape our perceptions and attitudes of what we see online.

 About the title of this site: There is no single “Reputation Algorithm” to rule them all, as Tolkien might have it.
 The phrase is my shorthand for the effect these programs have on our perception of the world.

-For the past 25 years I have spent most of my days devising and executing online marketing strategies for both pay and for play.
+For the past 30 years I have spent most of my days devising and executing online marketing strategies for both pay and for play.

 I was doing “search optimization” back when the Yahoo! directory was the default home page of Netscape, the dominant browser in 1995 by “optimizing” directory listings for websites so they’d be more easily found for appropriate terms when people searched the Yahoo! directory.